6 Best Beginner Left Handed Bass Guitars (For All Budgets!)

 Short Scale vs Long Scale Bass

-All of the basses I have recommended above have a standard 34” scale length (also known as long scale).
+Almost all of the basses I have recommended above have a standard 34” scale length (read my guitar scale length guide for more info).
 This is the most common bass scale length and is the best option for most.

-A longer scale length bass will have improved string tension, plus a more defined and articulate sound.
+A longer scale length bass will have higher string tension, leading to a more defined and articulate sound.

 Short-scale basses generally have a scale length of 31” or less.
 The main advantage of these instruments is their smaller physical size, plus a shorter distance between frets.
 This makes them ideal for smaller players or for those with smaller hands.